Pep's Man City take a 2-1 lead into tonight's UEFA Champions League quarter-final second leg.

-Man City vs Dortmund Champions League Quarter-Final Date
+Man City vs Dortmund UCL Quarter-Final Date / Time

 All four of the quarter-final matches will be played over two legs, with each team playing one leg at home.

-Whichever side makes it through to the semi-finals will play either Bayern Munich or PSG on Tuesday, 27 April / Wednesday, 28 April, with the second leg set to take place on Tuesday, 4 / Wednesday, 5 May.
+Whichever side makes it through to the semi-finals will play PSG on Tuesday, 27 April / Wednesday, 28 April, with the second leg set to take place on Tuesday, 4 / Wednesday, 5 May.

 How to watch Man City vs Dortmund